US STOCKS-Wall Street ends choppy session higher as strength in banks offsets virus woes

 All the three major indexes had opened Thursday’s session lower after data showed the number of Americans filing claims for unemployment benefits fell less than expected last week, likely as hiring by reopening businesses is being partly offset by a second wave of layoffs.

-But the S&P’s financial sector gave the benchmark its biggest boost after regulators unveiled two rules easing restrictions covering large banks with complex trading and investment portfolios..
+But the S&P’s financial sector, up 2.7%, stayed strong for the session and was the S&P’s top percentage gainer.
+Earlier, regulators had unveiled two rules easing restrictions covering large banks with complex trading and investment portfolios..

-The Federal Reserve will release results of annual bank stress tests after the markets close, potentially indicating how much flexibility they will have to return capital to shareholders.
+The Federal Reserve was due to release results of annual bank stress tests after the markets close, potentially indicating how much flexibility banks will have to return capital to shareholders.

 “The risk-reward bias favors a more positive bias into the results this evening because the sector has been such a laggard,” said Wedbush’s James.

+The energy sector gained 1.9% as oil prices rose 2% on the day.
+Defensive utilities was the weakest S&P sector with a 1.2% decline.

-Walt Disney Co fell for the second day in a row after it delayed the reopening of theme parks due to the health crisis.
+Walt Disney Co, down 0.63%, pared losses but still closed down for the second day in a row after it delayed the reopening of theme parks due to the health crisis.
 A report also said it was considering postponing the July 24 release of “Mulan.”